Andrea Mitchell

-She is NBC News' chief foreign affairs & chief Washington correspondent, reporting on the 2008 presidential election campaign for NBC News broadcasts, including NBC Nightly News with Lester Holt, Today and MSNBC.
-She anchors Andrea Mitchell Reports, which airs from noon to 1 p.m.
+She is NBC News' chief foreign affairs & chief Washington correspondent, reporting on the 2008 presidential election campaign for NBC News broadcasts, including NBC Nightly News with Lester Holt, Today, and MSNBC.
+She anchored Andrea Mitchell Reports, which aired from noon to 1 p.m.
 ET weekdays on MSNBC.
+On October 29, 2024, in closing remarks on her show, Mitchell announced she would be leaving the full time anchor chair in early 2025.
+Mitchell will remain in her role as chief foreign affairs correspondent.

-Mitchell has both appeared on and guest hosted Meet the Press.
+Mitchell has both appeared on and guest-hosted Meet the Press.
 She was also often a guest on Hardball with Chris Matthews and The Rachel Maddow Show.

 In 2019, Mitchell earned a Lifetime Achievement Emmy for her journalistic work.

 Early life, education, and early career

-Mitchell was raised in a Jewish family, in New Rochelle, New York, the daughter of Cecile and Sydney (Rubenstein) Mitchell.
+Mitchell was raised in a Jewish family from New Rochelle, New York, the daughter of Sydney Mitchell, a businessman, and his wife, Cecile Mitchell.
+Her family's original surname was Metchik.
+The family is of Russian-Jewish descent.

 Her father was the chief executive officer and partial owner of a furniture manufacturing company in Manhattan.
 He was also the president of Beth El Synagogue in New Rochelle for 40 years.
 Her mother was an administrator at the New York Institute of Technology in Manhattan.
 Her brother Arthur and his wife, Nancy Mitchell, moved to British Columbia in the 1970s.
 He has dual American and Canadian citizenship, becoming a member of the Legislative Assembly of Yukon and the leader of the Yukon Liberal Party in the 2000s.

 Mitchell is a graduate of New Rochelle High School.
 She went on to attend the University of Pennsylvania, where she received a Bachelor of Arts degree in English literature in 1967.
 While at Penn, she served as news director of student radio station WXPN.
 Staying in Philadelphia after graduation, she was hired as a reporter at KYW radio.
-She rose to prominence as the station's City Hall correspondent during the Mayor Frank Rizzo’s administration and also reported for sister station KYW-TV.
+She rose to prominence as the station's City Hall correspondent during Mayor Frank Rizzo's administration and also reported for sister station KYW-TV.

-She moved in 1976 to CBS-affiliate WTOP (now WUSA) in Washington, D.C.
+She moved in 1976 to CBS affiliate WTOP (now WUSA) in Washington, D.C.
 Two years later, Mitchell moved to NBC's network news operation, where she served as a general correspondent.
-In 1979, she was named NBC News' energy correspondent and reported on the late-1970s energy crisis and the Three Mile Island nuclear accident.
+In 1979, she was named NBC News's energy correspondent and reported on the late-1970s energy crisis and the Three Mile Island nuclear accident.
 Mitchell also covered the White House from 1981 until becoming chief congressional correspondent in 1988.